 Note: You can change the name of the license file, but it must have a .lic extension.
-Citrix License files employ the following naming convention: license_FID_XDT-PLT-UD_25-mar-2013.lic

 License files are composed of lines that list specific information, such as the server name (SERVER) or quantity of licenses (INCREMENT).
-These lines begin with words denoting their purpose in uppercase letters, such as VENDOR, SERVER, INCREMENT, USE_SERVER, and so on.
+These lines begin with words denoting their purpose in uppercase letters, such as VENDOR, SERVER, INCREMENT, USE SERVER, and so on.